omgnetwork/elixir-omg/docs/demo_02.md

-# Submitting transactions and getting a submitted block from the child chain API
+# Watching a valid and invalid child chain

 The following demo is a mix of commands executed in IEx (Elixir's) REPL (see README.md for instructions) and shell.

-Run a developer's Child chain server and start IEx REPL with code and config loaded, as described in README.md instructions.
+Run a developer's Child chain server, Watcher and start IEx REPL with code and config loaded, as described in README.md instructions.

+**NOTE** you'll find it useful to run the child chain server with a IEx to recompile:
+        iex -S mix run --config ...

 ```elixir